 In Xhosa culture, birth is a celebrated rite of passage.
 Babalwa means “be graced”, “blessing child” or “gifted”.
 Traditionally, the birthing mother is attended by ‘grandmothers’.
 These women, similar to midwives, are experienced in birthing babies.
 Babalwa and her twin sister, Nosipo were not brought into the world by midwives.
 They were born behind a kitchen door in the family grass-roofed rondavel (circular hut) with their father assisting, while their mother, having suffered severe blood loss, almost died.

 Babalwa’s account of growing up is not the romanticised version of rural children singing and laughing as they walk home barefoot from school and women sharing village news as they stroll to the river to fetch water.
-Living in a virtually inaccessible rural area meant a shortage of jobs.
+Living in a virtually inaccessible rural area of South Africa meant a shortage of jobs.
 Shoes and uniforms were luxuries they could ill afford.
 Her father was forced to seek work far away in Cape Town.